wavemotion-dave/DS994a/README.md

 * Cart loads up to 512K Banked (+40K of GROM beyond the 24K Console GROM)
 * 32K RAM Expansion built-in
 * SAMS at full 1MB for the DSi (and above) and 512K for the older DS/DS-Lite units.
+* MBX and Mini-Mem carts supported with extra RAM.
+Use Options to select cart type.
 * Save and Load State
 * High score saving for up to 10 scores per game
 * Full mapping of any of the 12 DS keys to any combination of TI Joysticks/Keyboard